Unparalleled experience in breast fat transfer and natural breast augmentation with fat grafting in Sydney

 Can I have a fat graft to the face at the same time as my breast fat graft?

 Fat grafting can be beneficial in other areas of the body, particularly the face.
 If you have used facial fillers in the past, fat is an alternative option.
 As it is your own tissue, in a lot of ways it is superior to synthetic fillers.
 Fat is good for replacing the volume loss that occurs with ageing or weight loss and this can be done at the same time as a larger volume fat graft without adding much operative time.
-As a stand alone procedure, it can be more expensive than filler which can be done in the rooms at a lesser cost and in many situations, can be almost as good.
-Ask Dr Simone at the time of your consultation if fat transfer to the face can benefit you.
+As a stand alone procedure, it can be more expensive than filler which can be done in the rooms at a lesser cost and in some areas, can be almost as effective .
+If interested, you can enquire with Dr Simone at the time of your consultation if you are a candidate for fat transfer to the face.

 In which other body sites can fat graft be injected?